tindrum/VR-Game-Jam-2023/README.md

 ## VR-Game-Jam-Template
 ### Starter Project using Unity XR Toolkit created for VR Jam 2023

-Team Magenta Backpack, also known as Deep Bondi, makes this humble VR game for you to enjoy.
+Team Magenta Backpack makes this humble VR game for you to enjoy.
 The team members are
 - Daniel Henderson
-- other brothers Henderson
+- other brothers Henderson?
 - other people?

 # Installation Instructions